bastings/nlp1-2017-projects/dep-parser/README.md

 * Train this model on annotated data from the [Universal Dependencies project](http://universaldependencies.org/).
 Next to English, you will choose one other language to investigate.
 Ideally you choose a language that you are familiar with, so that you can interpret the performance of you model!
 * Use the trained model to parse sentences in a test-set, and evaluate how well it performs.
 * `Optional` Run a baseline dependency parser (that we provide) to get some scores.
 See if you can beat them with your own parser!
 * Write a final report on the results of your experiments.
+[These](https://github.com/tdeoskar/NLP1-2017/blob/master/project-reqs.md) are the guidelines

 At the end of the project you will have a fully working parser!
 If time permits, you can do a number of interesting things with it: